No arbitrage and multiplicative special semimartingales: Introduction

 \item The market satisfies NFLVR for its admissible\footnote{This means that the portfolio is allowed to be negative in between, but it must be bounded from below.}, self-financing portfolios if and only if there exists an ELMD $Z$ which is a multiplicative special semimartingale $Z = D B^{-1}$ such that the local martingale part $D$ is a true martingale; see Theorem \ref{thm-FTAP-classical}.
 The martingale $D$ appearing in the multiplicative decomposition $Z = D B^{-1}$ is just the density process of a measure change $\bbq \approx \bbp$, which provides a connection to the classical FTAP by Delbaen and Schachermayer (see \cite{DS-94} and \cite{DS-98}).
 It also provides a characterization of the currently widely practiced risk-neutral pricing approach.

 \item As a consequence, when considering the discrete time setting, the market satisfies the NA (No Arbitrage) condition for all of its self-financing portfolios if and only if there exists an equivalent martingale deflator (EMD) $Z$ which is a multiplicative special semimartingale $Z = D B^{-1}$ such that the local martingale part $D$ is a true martingale; see Theorem \ref{thm-diskret-2}.
+Thus, the general results of this paper also allow to deduce no-arbitrage conditions for discrete time markets. \end{itemize} As we will see later on, an ELMD $Z$ which is a multiplicative special semimartingale does not to need exist, and if it exists, it does not need to be unique; see Examples \ref{ex-particular}.
+When we try to find such an ELMD $Z$, there are two possible approaches: \begin{itemize} \item We fix a local martingale $D > 0$ and look for a savings account $B$ such that $Z = D B^{-1}$ is an ELMD for the market $\bbs$.
+If such a savings account exists, then it is unique; see Proposition \ref{prop-savings-account-unique}.

+\item We fix a savings account $B$ and look for a local martingale $D > 0$ such that $Z = D B^{-1}$ is an ELMD for the market $\bbs$.
+If such a local martingale $D$ exists, it does not need to be unique. \end{itemize} In general, we do not have a method in order to construct the savings account $B$ or the local martingale $D$.
+However, in the particular situation of diffusion models, this can be done by solving linear equations; see Corollary \ref{cor-diffusion-models}.

-Thus, the general results of this paper also allow to deduce no-arbitrage conditions for discrete time markets. \end{itemize} As already indicated, a crucial ingredient for the proofs of these results is the paper \cite{Platen-Tappe-tvs}, where we have developed a general theory of no-arbitrage concepts in topological vector lattices.
+As already indicated, a crucial ingredient for the proofs of these results is the paper \cite{Platen-Tappe-tvs}, where we have developed a general theory of no-arbitrage concepts in topological vector lattices.
 More precisely, in \cite{Platen-Tappe-tvs} we have studied the relations between these no-arbitrage concepts, and we have provided abstract versions of the FTAP, including a version on Banach function spaces.
 For the proofs of the results from the current paper, we will apply those results from \cite{Platen-Tappe-tvs} which concern the relations between the no-arbitrage concepts; in particular the results from Section 7 in \cite{Platen-Tappe-tvs}, where the outcomes of trading strategies in a market model with semimartingales are considered, including the outcomes of nonnegative, self-financing portfolios.
 The abstract FTAPs from \cite{Platen-Tappe-tvs} cannot be used in order to prove the main results of the current paper.

-Before we conclude this introductory section, let us present seven examples which illustrate our main results.
-We refer to Section \ref{sec-notation} for detailed definitions of the different sets of outcomes of trading strategies, where $\calp_{\sfi,1}^+$ denotes the set of outcomes of nonnegative, self-financing portfolios with initial value one (or equivalently, with any positive initial value), and $\calp_{\sfi,0}^{\adm}$ the set of outcomes of admissible, self-financing strategies with initial value zero.